alan-turing-institute/CleverCSV/README.md

   rows = list(reader)
 ```

+Since CleverCSV v0.8.0, dialect detection is a lot faster than in previous
-For **large files**, you can speed up detection by supplying a smaller sample
+versions.
+However, for **large files**, you can speed up detection even more
+by supplying a sample of the document to the sniffer instead of the whole
-to the sniffer, for example:
+file, for example:
 ```python
 dialect = clevercsv.Sniffer().sniff(fp.read(10000))
 ```